jorzel/jorzel.github.io/_posts/2021-12-02-ports-and-adapters-architecture-python-nameko-microexample.md

 tags: software-architecture port-and-adapters hexagonal-architecture python nameko
 ---

 ## Introduction
 Port and adapters (or hexagonal) architecture is a software design concept introduced by Alistair Cockburn in 2005.
-The main goal of it is to provide a clear seperation between application logic and external dependencies like database, user interface, framework providing HTTP requests, etc.
+The main goal of it is to provide a clear separation between application logic and external dependencies like database, user interface, a framework providing HTTP requests, etc.

 ![paa.drawio.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1638306972626/Ti6CC5PhF.png)

-Application core, that is agonostic about external services and dependencies, should provide orchestration of whole business process exploiting existing ports.
+Application core, which is agnostic about external services and dependencies, should provide orchestration of the whole business process exploiting existing ports.
 There are two types of ports:
-- primary port, that is an entry exposing application core to outside world.
-It is usually a fascade **called** by a primary adapter (e.g. REST API, CLI, etc.),
+- primary port, is an entry exposing the application core to the outside world.
+It is usually a facade **called** by a primary adapter (e.g. REST API, CLI, etc.),
-- secondary port, enables application core to communicate with external world (e.g. database, mail sender, etc).
-It is an interface that is **implemented ** by a secondary adapter.
+- secondary port, enables the application core to communicate with the external world (e.g. database, mail sender, etc).
+It is an interface that is **implemented** by a secondary adapter.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1638306569956/jwHimA9Nkw.png)

 ## Implementation
- [Nameko](https://nameko.readthedocs.io/en/stable/what_is_nameko.html) is a python framework for building microservices providing simple HTTP requests, RPC and Messaging over AMQP protocol.
+ [Nameko](https://nameko.readthedocs.io/en/stable/what_is_nameko.html) is a python framework for building microservices providing simple HTTP requests, RPC, and Messaging over AMQP protocol.
-In our simple example we implement an application that register entries to the system and emit event that should be handled in other part of the system (or other microservice).
+In our simple example, we implement an application that registers entries to the system and emits an event that should be handled in other parts of the system (or other microservice).

-We define a **secondary port** as an interface that enables publishing domain events from application core.
-Depending on implementation it could publish messages to local event bus or genuine event broker like RabbitMQ (but implementation is a resposibility of an adapter).
+We define a **secondary port** as an interface that enables publishing domain events from the application core.
+Depending on implementation it could publish messages to a local event bus or genuine event broker like RabbitMQ (but implementation is a responsibility of an adapter).
 ```python
 from abc import ABC, abstractmethod